realzechs/CrunchyrollAccountChecker/README.md

 # CrunchyrollAccountChecker

 A simple script to filter out premium crunchyroll accounts
-##Usages
+# Usages
-Make a text file called `accounts.txt` in same director where you have cloned this repo, make sure it has accounts in this pattern then simply double click or run the main.py file using python.
+Make a text file called `accounts.txt` in same directory where you have cloned this repo, make sure it has accounts in this pattern then simply double click or run the main.py file using python.
 ```
 username:passwd
 username:passwd